kevinpschaaf/enyo-wiki/Buttons.md

 ![Toggle Button](https://github.com/enyojs/enyo/wiki/assets/buttons-7.png)

-To access the value of the button, call `getValue`, e.g.:
+You may customize the appearance of the toggle button's "on" state by setting the background color as a CSS style:

+    {kind: "onyx.ToggleButton", style: "background-color: #35A8EE;"}

+![Toggle Button](https://github.com/enyojs/enyo/wiki/assets/buttons-8.png)

+Finally, you may retrieve the value of the button by calling the `getValue` method, which returns a Boolean, true or false:

     queryToggleValue: function() {
         return this.$.toggleButton.getValue();
     }

-To customize the appearance of the toggle button's "on" state, set the background color as a CSS style:

-    {kind: "onyx.ToggleButton", style: "background-color: #35A8EE;"}

-![Toggle Button](https://github.com/enyojs/enyo/wiki/assets/buttons-8.png)